[With minor oral argument update; Nov. 8]

 Needless to say, those two sentences in Buckley do not begin to explain why Independent Counsel Morrison was an officer, let alone “clear[ly]” so.
 Unlike the FEC Commissioners in Buckley, she was not appointed to a statutory “term,” and she was “subject to the control” of another executive authority—the Attorney General.
 (Indeed, that was the linchpin of the Court’s principal holdings in Morrison itself.)

 It’s therefore something of a mystery how Morrison’s brief, one-sentence “holding” that the Independent Counsel was an “officer”–a non sequitur, really–might be reconciled with the longstanding distinction reflected in Auffmordt (a case cited with approval, with respect to this very distinction, in the Buckley footnote that’s the basis for the Morrison holding).
-Be that as it may, however, after Morrison it’d be irresponsible to insist that Mueller is not an “officer” merely because he was “selected for the special case,” as an “expert assistant” to the (Acting) Attorney General to help that officer perform the principal officer’s own statutory functions (quotations from Auffmordt).
-That fact unquestionably remains an important consideration in determining whether the Appointments Clause applies, but it is not conclusive on the question of whether the position is an “office.”
+Be that as it may, however, after Morrison it’d be foolhardy to insist that Mueller is not an “officer” merely because he was “selected for the special case,” as an “expert assistant” to the (Acting) Attorney General to help that officer perform the principal officer’s own statutory functions (quotations from Auffmordt).
+That fact unquestionably remains an important consideration in determining whether the Appointments Clause applies, but it isn’t conclusive on the question of whether the position is an “office.”
 It remains necessary to explain why Mueller is differently situated from Alexia Morrison.
 And that’s why the second and third characteristics of Mueller’s employment are especially significant.

 - There is no “Office” independent of Mueller—his employment is “personal” to him